dszurek/flutterMapsApp/README.md

 I am still actively working on this application, and will update this as time goes on.

+Images of application running can be found in the Images folder of the Wiki.

+NOTE
 I am only including code that I write myself, so main.dart is not included (some assembly required if trying to run on your own machine, also have to initialize a flutter project).

-Images of application running can be found in the Images folder of the Wiki.
+I am also excluding the API keys needed for this to function (OpenRouteService, Google Places, and MapBox tiles) so you will need to input your own.

 KNOWN ISSUES